Public Scholarship

 Number of Fellows to be Invited: 4

-Schedule: Fellows will meet weekly on Tuesdays from 5-7pm EST on zoom
+Schedule: 6 weekly sessions - Wednesdays on zoom from 5-7pm EST

 The fellowship provides an opportunity for scholars working on community led or engaged work to convene virtually and share experiences and lessons learned with one another alongside CRC leadership.